 A Brief Eclipse of the American Persimmon

 I had made my Honey Bunches of Oats box viewer and followed all the safety precautions, and, well, ho-hum.
 The world took on an eerie gloom for a while, but I was not jolted into action or into deep self-reflection.
 Granted, I was in Homestead, so the eclipse was only partial.
 But somehow, I wanted more.
-Pensive and disappointed, I walked over to my ‘Guthrie’ persimmon (pictured at right) and searched the ground for any ripe and fallen fruit; they lay in the mid-afternoon eclipse-induced twilight, quite unassuming.
+Pensive and disappointed, I walked over to my ‘Guthrie’ persimmon (pictured below) and searched the ground for any ripe and fallen fruit; they lay in the mid-afternoon eclipse-induced twilight, quite unassuming.
 I ate the three nondescript fruit in solitary silence, basking in their complexity and exceptionality of flavor.
 Now, this was the celestial event I was waiting for.

 The American persimmon (Diospyros virginiana) is an iconic North American native cherished and tended by native Americans throughout time.
 They identified and cared for groves of persimmons in the river bottoms, eating the fruit and planting the seeds of the best selections.
 Over the centuries these foraging horticulturists created a wealth of crop improvement for generations to come.
 Yet today we look upon the American persimmon with ambivalence.
 The fruit are small and don’t fit into our world of packaged products, skin-deep beauty and low everyday prices.